Zeeshankhurasani/Project-one/README.md

 <pre><code>Eclipse Mars 4.5 version
 Available at: https://eclipse.org/mars/ </code></pre>
 Eclipse is a Java based open source platform that allows a software developer to create a customized development environment (IDE) from plug-in components built by Eclipse members.
-Eclipse Mars <b>4.5</b> version were used and it supports Java version 8.
+Eclipse Mars 4.5 version were used and it supports Java version 8.
+Can be download it at https://eclipse.org/mars/ .

 <pre><code>class LinkedList {